Stewed Beans with Manchego Cheese

 Ingredients

-• 4 ribs of celery with leaves trimmed and thinly sliced; leaves roughly chopped
+• 4 ribs of celery with leaves, trimmed and thinly sliced; leaves minced and kept separate for garnish

 • 1 teaspoon smoked paprika

-• 6-7 cups vegetable stock more as needed
+• 6-7 cups vegetable stock or water, plus more as needed

-• 8 ounces mushrooms of your choice sliced or chopped, such as shiitake, cremini, or oyster
+• 8 ounces mushrooms of your choice, sliced or torn, such as cremini, beech, oyster, or maitake

 • Salt and pepper to taste